TaireruLLC/octastore/README.md

 __config__.show_logs = True # defaults to `True`, no need to type out unless you want to set it to `False` __config__.use_version_path = False # defaults to `True`, this variable will decide if your app path will use a version subdirectory (meaning different versions will have different data)
 __config__.setdatpath() # Update `datpath` variable of `__config__` for offline data saving (you can also set it manually via `__config__.datpath = 'path/to/data'`)
-# the path setup with `__config.setdatpath()` will add an `__config__.cleanpath` property which can be used for other application needs besides OctaStore, it will return a clean path based on your os (ex.
-Windows -> C:/Users/YourUsername/AppData/LocalLow/Taireru LLC/Cool RPG Game/)

 # -------------------------
 # System Initialization